Also available in: Français | Português

 In addition, there has been speculation that alleged human rights abuses by the UK-based Gemfields, including the expropriation of land from locals, reportedly fueled the taking up of arms by those joining the armed Islamist group operating in Mocímboa de Praia.
 In 2017, British law firm Leigh Day investigated reports of human rights abuses in Cabo Delgado at the request of the Roman Catholic Bishop of Pemba in Cabo Delgado.
 According to another report, the jihadist group has had success in recruiting youth in the Montepuez District, which is home to the gem mining operations.

-Gemfields’s concession in Montepuez is believed to contain 40 percent of the world’s supply of rubies.
-According to a 2016 investigative report for 100Reporters, over a 3-year period locals were forced off their land, armed robberies and violence soared, and a number of small-scale miners were beaten, shot, and even buried alive.
+Gemfields’ concession in Montepuez is believed to contain 40 percent of the world’s supply of rubies.
+According to a 2016 investigative report for 100Reporters, over a three-year period locals were forced off their land, armed robberies and violence soared, and a number of small-scale miners were beaten, shot, and even buried alive.
 The report found both company security forces and Mozambican police complicit in the abuses that peaked in 2014, and some of the private security guards were prosecuted for their crimes.
 According to Gemfields, however, neither its subsidiary, Montepuez Ruby Mining Limitada, nor its officers, staff, or contractors engage in violence toward or intimidation of the local community.
 In February 2018, Leigh Day filed a claim with the High Court of England and Wales against Gemfields on behalf of 29 individuals alleging human rights violations by state and private security guards protecting Gemfields’ Montepuez ruby mine.

 The expropriation of land in other areas of the province for use by multinational companies has created consternation and social stress among the population.
 Some residents who were uprooted by the development plans complained that the legal process was rushed and compensation less than expected.
 Both farming and fishing communities were displaced in the process.
 The expropriated land will be used in separate projects undertaken by the U.S.-based Anadarko Petroleum Corporation and the Canadian petroleum company Wentworth.